kaslr/another_null_chal/writeup.md

 0x55746b553370: 0x0000000000000100
 ```

-whoa thatʼs crazy but why does that work? this shld be prettty easy to figure but if u canʼt wrap ur head around , look closely .. u see how the 1st allocation writes `0xf0` bytes but the second  writes `0xef` ? well since the binary is little endian , @ offset `0xf0`  we have the value `0x101` after the first alloc, the first byte is `0x01` but the second writes 1 byte less which means the first byte @ chunk B address (`0x55746b553280`) plus `0xf0` will have a null byte due to the binaryʼs use of `strcpy`.
+Whoa, that’s intriguing!
+But why does it work?
+It should be fairly straightforward to figure out.
+If you're having trouble understanding, look closely...

+Notice how the first allocation writes `0xf0` bytes, but the second writes `0xef` bytes?
+Since the binary is little-endian, at offset `0xf0`, we have the value `0x101` after the first allocation.
+The first byte is `0x01`, but the second writes one byte less.
+This means the first byte at chunk B address (`0x55746b553280`) plus `0xf0` will have a null byte due to the binary's use of `strcpy`.

 ```python
 for i in range(0, 7):